errorLAD/nextslotinrailway2/KOYEB_DEPLOYMENT_GUIDE.md

 - Verify STATIC_ROOT and STATIC_URL settings

 ### Database Connection Issues
-- Ensure SSL is enabled in DATABASE_URL (`?sslmode=require`)
+- Ensure Railway PostgreSQL has "Public Networking" enabled
+- Copy the PUBLIC/EXTERNAL URL from Railway (not the internal one)
+- The URL should have a domain like `*.railway.app` or `*.proxy.rlwy.net`
-- Check database provider's firewall/allowed IPs
+- Check Railway PostgreSQL service is running
 - Verify connection string format

 ---